Q:

 A:

-3. Ammonia synthesis by Harper process
+3. In particular Ammonia synthesis by Harper process

-the Haber process (Haber-Bosch Process) is one of the most important technologies in the production of nitrogen fertilizers.
+the Haber process (Haber-Bosch Process) is one of the most crucial technologies in the production of nitrogen fertilizers.
 The principle of the Harper method is to react nitrogen with hydrogen at high temperature (about 450°C) and high pressure (about 200-300 atm) to generate ammonia.
-This process requires the help of a catalyst, and the commonly used catalyst is iron.
+This process needs the help of a catalyst, and the frequently applied catalyst is iron.
 In this process, nitrogen and hydrogen molecules are continuously combined to generate ammonia.
+The production of ammonia gaseous is a key measure in the process of synthesizing nitrogen fertilizer.
+From what I've seen, Additionally Ammonia is able to be converted into urea, ammonium nitrate and other fertilizers in subsequent steps to agricultural consumption.

 4. Subsequent transformation of synthetic nitrogen fertilizer